ZerxysZ/image-manipulation/README.md

 image manipulator created by ZerxysZ. (this is for a class assignment :D)

-PLEASE DOWNLOAD AND EXTRACT THE FOLDER IF YOU'RE USING VSCODE !
+PLEASE EXTRACT THE FOLDER IF YOU'RE USING VSCODE !